eddeee888/route-codegen/README.md

 ## Configuration

+### Path parameters

-Path parameter patterns are from https://github.com/pillarjs/path-to-regexp.
+Path parameter patterns are a subset of https://github.com/pillarjs/path-to-regexp:

+- `:path`: This matches any string.
+- `:path(enum1|enum2)`: This only matches if path value is `enum1` or `enum2` for React Router V5.
+For others, it matches any string.

+### Customising links

 If you have custom links ( e.g. to apply styling on top of underlying link components ), check out the [link options doc](./docs/LINK_OPTIONS.md).